dotnet/arcade/Documentation/Validation.md

 ### Automatic Notifications

-Notifcations use build monitor to automatically monitor builds of Validate-DotNet for a particular repository and open issues when failures occur.
+Notifcations use [Build Monitor](https://github.com/dotnet/core-eng/blob/main/Documentation/BuildFailureManagement.md) to automatically monitor builds of Validate-DotNet for a particular repository and open issues when failures occur.
 If an issue is already open for Validate-DotNet failures in your repo, it will append a new comment.

 To onboard, you will need to update both the `Builds` array and the `Issues` array in the [settings.json](https://github.com/dotnet/arcade-services/blob/main/src/DotNet.Status.Web/.config/settings.json#L23).